what-digital-anywhere/smart-contract/README.md

 # Readme

-## Run development node
+## Local development instance

+- BEWARE: Run `npm install` at the very beginning!
+Otherwise ganache will not load the project.
+- Start ganache
+- Run `truffle console --network development` to connect to the ganache testrpc node

+## Remote private network

-- `ganache-cli -h 0.0.0.0 -d -i 1`
+- Start `ganache-cli -h 0.0.0.0 -d -i 1` on a server and open port 8545
+-

-## How to deploy a Smart Contract and run its function
+### How to deploy a Smart Contract and run its function on the private network

 - truffle console --network private
 - migrate
 - let instance = await Ticketing.deployed()
-- instance.createTask("test content", "test author")
+- instance.createTrip("test content", "test", etc.)
-- instance.getTask("1")
+- instance.getTrip("1")

 ## Accounts